jidongxiao/CSCI1200-DataStructures/hws/05_online_dating/README.md

 - Get familiar with a commonly used data structure - linked lists.
 - Practice creating and manipulating linked lists without using the std::list library.
+- Practice overloading the output operator (&lt;&lt;).

 ## Background

-Tinder allows users to view other users' profiles, and users can swipe right or swipe left.
-Swiping right means like or accept someone, whereas swiping left means reject them.
+Tinder allows users to view other users' profiles, and users can filter whom they want to view, based on age, gender, and distance.

+As users browse another user's profile, users can swipe right or swipe left.
+Swiping right means like or accept someone, whereas swiping left means reject someone.
 When two users both express interest by swiping right, the app establishes a match between them, allowing them to initiate conversations and interact further.

-In addition, users can filter whom they want to see, based on age, gender, and distance.
+After the match is established, users have the option to unmatch their match if they are no longer interested or for other reasons.

 ## Input File